-For example, if a candidate received scores of five, seven, eight and one on a domain with associated maximum scores of 10, 10, nine and one, the total number of score points obtained by the candidate is 21, the maximum number of score points for this domain is 30.
-The domain subscore is 21/30 × 100 or 70.0.
-There are three subscores (reflecting three broad domains of physician activities) that are presented to candidates in their SIRs: Assessment & Diagnosis, Management, and Communication.
+For example, if a candidate received scores of 5, 7, 8 and 1 on a domain with associated maximum scores of 10, 10, 9 and 1, the total number of score points obtained by the candidate is 21, the maximum number of score points for this domain is 30.
+The domain subscore is $21/30 \times 100$ or 70.0.
+There are 3 subscores (reflecting 3 broad domains of physician activities) that are presented to candidates in their SIRs: Assessment & Diagnosis, Management, and Communication.

-As a reminder, domain subscores should not be compared to scale scores as they are reported on different scales, and because they have fewer items than the scale scores, they have less measurement precision than scale scores.
-Domain subscores are intended to provide general feedback to candidates on their relative strengths and weaknesses in their performance on the NAC exam.
+As a reminder, domain subscores should not be compared with scale scores as they are reported on different scales, and because they have fewer items than the scale scores, they have less measurement precision than scale scores.
+Domain subscores are intended to provide general feedback to candidates on their relative strengths and weaknesses in their performance on the NAC Examination.